vmfanpars/kyber_py/README.md

 ## Polynomials and Modules

-There are two main things to worry about when implementing Kyber/ML-KEM.
+There are two main things to worry about when implementing Kyber.
 The first thing to consider is the mathematics, which requires performing linear algebra in a module with elements in the ring $R_q = \mathbb{F}\_q[X] /(X^n + 1)$ and the second is the sampling, compression and decompression, which links to